 - Compulsive behavior that results in poor decision making

-It is common for people to downplay their addictions and illnesses, including prolonged loneliness and the depression it causes, which often results in people feeling trapped in their disorders and dysfunctional behaviors.
+When someone suffers from addiction, it is common that they will also suffer from a decline in physical health.
+It is common for people to downplay their addictions and illnesses, including prolonged loneliness and the depression it causes, which often results in people feeling trapped in their disorders and destructive behaviors.
+Half of all individuals who experience substance abuse or addiction challenges are also diagnosed with a mental illness.
+People with addiction may even neglect their appearance and personal hygiene, and suffer withdrawal symptoms if deprived of their drug of choice.

 How to Help Someone with an Addiction

 Comprehensive treatment is recommended for both depressions caused by loneliness and substance abuse.
-Many people find that intensive inpatient or outpatient treatment is necessary to curb addiction and learn healthy coping strategies for depression.
-The approach that offers the best chance at recovery will depend on the person, the seriousness of their symptoms, and their barriers to recovery.
+Many people find that intensive inpatient or outpatient treatment is necessary to curb addictive behavior and learn healthy coping strategies for depression.
+The approach that offers the best chance at the recovery process will depend on the person, the seriousness of their symptoms, and their barriers on road to recovery.